hharte/rpi-simplex-clock-hat/README.md

 # Clock Movement Bushings

 The clock movements are mounted using pins with spring clips and rubber bushings.
-These rubber bushings are get dried out and brittle with age.
+These rubber bushings become dried out and brittle with age.
 If you would like to replace them, the ¼” grommets in this kit work well: [300 Pcs Rubber Grommets Kit](https://www.amazon.com/gp/product/B0BXKXMT55).

 # Compatibility with other Pi Hats